keerthikarunakaram/GIT_Commands/README.md

   <img width="139" alt="image" src="https://user-images.githubusercontent.com/36369266/193398258-931eedbe-68e7-4439-9462-1666a981dd68.png">

- 7. git remote add : When we fetch a repository implicitly, git adds a remote for the repository.
+ 7. Git remote add : When we fetch a repository implicitly, git adds a remote for the repository.
 Also, we can explicitly add a remote for a repository.
 We can add a remote as a shot nickname or short name.
 To add remote as a short name, follow the below command:

 Syntax: